-Using this tactic you basically use another app’s traffic to get installs at 0 acquisition costs.
+Using this tactic, you, you another app’s traffic to get installs at 0 acquisition costs.

-For example, by integrating Slack with Zappier, every Zappier user can easily discover Slack.
+For example, by integrating Slack with Zappier, every Zappier user can quickly discover Slack.

 Or, if you want a pure mobile app integration, here’s how JetBlue integrates with Lyft to drive more app installs for literally zero costs.

 Or this Google Maps and Uber mobile app integration